Sedative Use Disorder

 - They may misuse substances to deal with pain, guilt, anxiety, and sadness

 - Try to overcome feelings of inadequacy by misusing the substance

 - People may describe depression or other uncomfortable feelings when not using the substance

 - May begin to use the substance to stay high or to maintain feelings of normalcy.

 During this phase of an individual’s misuse of the substance, they may notice euphoria is the main desired feeling they seek by ingesting the substance more frequently.
 In some cases, an individual may use and return to a normal state following their misuse of the substance.
-Other people may experience pain, depression, and discomfort after usage of the sedative drugs.
-Many people may notice that their intoxication begins to occur regularly.
+Other people may experience pain, depression, and discomfort after the use of sedative drugs.
+Many people may notice their intoxication begins to occur regularly.